dakshbhatnagar/dakshbhatnagar/README.md

 4. **SQL Projects on HR Data, Restaurant Data and more** : The [repository](https://github.com/dakshbhatnagar/SQLProjects) contains SQL Projects on various industries such as HR, Food and Data Jobs to uncover valuable insights.
 Make your way to it to explore in-depth.

 5. **Olympics Data Analysis and much more using Python**: Find projects on in-depth ARIMA Modelling, Olympics Data Analysis and much more!
 Check it out [here](https://github.com/dakshbhatnagar/projects)

 ---

-👨‍💻 **Experience**

-In my current role as a Data Analyst at QSS Global LLP, I have:

-- Developed **real-time data pipelines** using Google Sheets, increasing data availability and decision-making efficiency by 20%.
-- Created **engaging visualizations** in Looker Studio, improving data accessibility by 15%.
-- **Reduced subscription costs** by 68,000 INR per month through job portal monitoring, saving 816,000 INR annually.
-- **Automated reporting processes** using Google AppScript and Python, improving operational efficiency and reporting frequency by 30%.
-- Streamlined **appraisal document creation** with AppScript, organizing them for team distribution.
-- Used SQL within Python to connect with the Google Sheets API, calculating incentives for Recruiters, Team Leaders, and Account Managers monthly and quarterly **reducing workload on team members**.

----